DavidBuchanan314/ocrsim/README.md

 # ocrsim
 An assembler/disassembler/simulator for the microcontroller used in OCR A2 Electronics.

-The A2 course specification does not define any of the binary opcodes, so I made them up as follows.
+The A2 course specification does not define any of the binary opcodes, so I made them up as shown below.
+I also added the opcodes TABLE and ADC to replace the subroutines described in the OCR specification.

 # Specification
 ```